 Why Use Grain?

 Grain stoves offer the ability to burn other fuels.
 These fuels are often more capable of cutting your costs to heat your home.
 By using products other than wood, you get more heat from a smaller amount of product.
-And, you can often find these alternative fuels for a much lower price than that of wood as well.
+And, you can often find thesefor a much lower price than that of wood as well.
 Wood pellets are a good choice for many, but for your grain stove, consider other options such as these.

 - Wheat: Grain stoves that burn wheat are able to burn at about 505,000 BTU’s.
 You get 60 pounds per bushel.